-Remember that the computation does not account for the cost of shaving creams, pre-shave oil, shaving soaps, aftershaves or any of the miscellaneous items that traditional wet shavers use.
-We’re strictly talking about cost of replacement blades.
+Remember that the computation does not account for the cost of shaving creams, pre-shave oil, shaving soaps, aftershaves, or any of the miscellaneous items that traditional wet shavers use.
+We’re strictly talking about the cost of replacement blades.

-Remember these figures are fluid and there are other factors to consider.
-But this is a good baseline of what to expect in terms of expenses over your lifetime on a piece of metal that will keep your face stubble free.
+Remember, these figures are fluid, and there are other factors to consider, but this is a good baseline of what to expect of how much you’ll spend in your lifetime.

 Around 2 billion disposable razors end up in a dumpsite annually according to a report by the EPA.

-DE blades can be recycled but that would depend on how your local recycling plant is set up.
-The biggest issue would be properly disposing these tiny sharp metal objects in a way that wouldn’t harm plant workers.
+DE blades can be recycled, but that would depend on how your local recycling plant is set up.
+The biggest issue would be properly disposing of these tiny sharp metal objects in a way that wouldn’t harm plant workers.